JACC in a Flash

 Rymer JA, Li Z, Cox M, et al. JACC Cardiovasc Interv 2019;12:2416-26.

-Clinical Topics: Cardiac Surgery, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Heart Failure, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Transplant, Interventions and Vascular Medicine, Hypertension, Smoking
+Clinical Topics: Cardiac Surgery, Cardiovascular Care Team, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Vascular Medicine, Cardiac Surgery and Heart Failure, Nonstatins, Novel Agents, Statins, Acute Heart Failure, Heart Transplant, Interventions and Vascular Medicine, Hypertension, Smoking

 Keywords: ACC Publications, Cardiology Magazine, Medicare, Patient Discharge, Inpatients, Hospitalization, Mitral Valve, Registries, Medical Records, Cannabis, Heart Failure, Cardiovascular Diseases, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Cannabinoids, Marijuana Abuse, Marijuana Smoking, Tobacco, Tobacco Use, Risk Factors, Fellowships and Scholarships, Physicians, Primary Care, Quality Improvement, Caregivers, Follow-Up Studies, Hypertension, Pregnancy-Induced, Medical Marijuana, Obstetrics, Risk Assessment, Heart Transplantation, Heart Failure, Cardiovascular System, Tobacco Smoke Pollution, Reproductive Techniques, Assisted, Fertility, Curriculum, Myocardial Infarction, Social Responsibility, Primary Health Care